1992 World Scientists' Warning to Humanity

 Loss of soil productivity, which is causing extensive land abandonment, is a widespread by-product of current practices in agriculture and animal husbandry.
 Since 1945, 11 percent of the earth's vegetated surface has been degraded—an area larger than India and China combined—and per capita food production in many parts of the world is decreasing.

 Tropical rain forests, as well as tropical and temperate dry forests, are being destroyed rapidly.
 At present rates, some critical forest types will be gone in a few years, and most of the tropical rain forest will be gone before the end of the next century.
 With them will go large numbers of plant and animal species.

 The irreversible loss of species, which by 2100 may reach one-third of all species now living, is especially serious.
 We are losing the potential they hold for providing medicinal and other benefits, and the contribution that genetic diversity of life forms gives to the robustness of the world's biological systems and to the astonishing beauty of the earth itself.
 Much of this damage is irreversible on a scale of centuries, or permanent.
 Other processes appear to pose additional threats.
 Increasing levels of gases in the atmosphere from human activities, including carbon dioxide released from fossil fuel burning and from deforestation, may alter climate on a global scale.
-Predictions of global warming are still uncertain -- with projected effects ranging from tolerable to very severe -- but the potential risks
+Predictions of global warming are still uncertain—with projected effects ranging from tolerable to very severe—but the potential risks are very great.

 Uncertainty over the extent of these effects cannot excuse complacency or delay in facing the threats.